tensorchord/VectorChord-bm25/README.md

 <a href="https://twitter.com/TensorChord"><img src="https://img.shields.io/twitter/follow/tensorchord?style=social" alt="Twitter" /></a>
 </p>

 VectorChord-BM25 is a PostgreSQL extension for bm25 ranking algorithm.
 We implemented the Block-WeakAnd Algorithms for BM25 ranking inside PostgreSQL.
-This extension is currently in **alpha** stage and not recommended for production use.
-We're still iterating on the tokenizer API to support more configurations and languages.
-The interface may change in the future.
+It's recommended to be used with [pg_tokenizer.rs](https://github.com/tensorchord/pg_tokenizer.rs) for customized tokenization.

 ## Getting Started
 For new users, we recommend using the Docker image to get started quickly.